milsab/DATA-SCIENCE_SMART-TECH/itmd-521/Week-12/README.md

 Here is a part of the output which includes three counters:
 * **MALFORMED_RECORDS:** Number of all records which contain invalid data or MISSING data or cause the program to throw an exception
-* **TEMPERATURE_OVER_50:** number of all records which the temperature is more than 50 degree celsius
+* **TEMPERATURE_OVER_50:** Number of all records which the temperature is more than 50 degree celsius
 * **TOTAL_RECORDS:** Total number of all records.

 According to the result, the malformed records is approximately %6 of whole data so, we can conclude that the dataset is reliable.
-Moreover, the output of the job indicates in the above screen shot.
+Moreover, the output of the job indicates in the below screen shot.
 I used 1983.txt file as dataset.
+Java codes which are used to do this part of the assignment are in Part_1 folder in this repo directory.

 ![CounterOutput](images/part1/full.png "Counters Output")